 “Any airline anywhere in the world knows that crashes or a reputation for poor safety is bad for business.
 That reputation will lose an airline far more money than it would (gain) by cutting corners on safety.”

 The reality is this: full-service airlines offer extras that can easily be charged for on an as-needed basis.
-Generous luggage allowances and free drinks & meals are prime examples of this (newsflash: those aren’t free, they’re part of higher ticket pricing).
+Generous luggage allowances and free drinks & meals are prime examples of this (reminder: those aren't free, they're paid for in higher ticket pricing).
 Your dollars on more expensive tickets go towards extras, not safety.

 2. You'll likely need to pay for luggage weight